Best Private Schools in NYC – 2025

 - 108 E 89th St, New York, NY 10128

-Academic Highlights: 20-30% of 9th graders are new to the school, in a typical year.
-There are 50 sports teams from grades 7-12.
-85% of teachers have advanced degrees.
-7:1 student-to-teacher ratio.
-The school offers 10+ engineering/comp sci electives, 6 creative writing electives, and 5 student publications.
+Academic Highlights: 58% of students identify as non-white.
+75+ high school clubs.
+There are 48 sports teams from grades 7-12.
+78% of teachers have advanced degrees.
+5:1 student-to-teacher ratio.
+The school offers 10+ engineering/comp sci electives, 7 creative writing electives, and 5+ student publications.

 Trinity School – NYC